mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "How large are they?
 Can they fit a person?"
 She asked the darkness.

-The observer answered her, "I can't tell at this distance, but judging by the frequency of these launches, I think they're testing the rail in anticipation of something."
+The observer answered her, "I can't tell at this distance, but judging by the speed of the vehicles, I think they're fairly heavy and headed out of Palinan's orbit."

 Melna remained silent.